 The result of this process is that DLP projectors build a colour image by displaying a series of static monochrome images.
 The rainbow effect - sometimes referred to as colour separation - occurs when the eye can detect these monochrome images in parts of the overall image produced.
 Most people are not susceptible to this problem but if you are then it can make single chip DLP projectors uncomfortable to watch.
 The problem has been somewhat alleviated recently with the development of faster colour wheels with more segments, causing the image to be refreshed more often each second.
-See Flicker Fusion Threshold
+See Flicker Fusion Threshold in our glossary.

 LCD (Liquid Crystal on Silicon) is currently the most widely used projection technology in the world.
 Generally the systems used are made of 3 monochrome lcd panels, one each for red, green and blue.
 Light from the lamp passes through two dichroic mirrors, which separate the light into its primary colours.
 Each colour then shines on an lcd micro-screen, each pixel of which can either be "on", blocking light, or "off" allowing light through.
 The light that passes through enters a dichroic prism which re-combines the red, green and blue to produce a colour image which passes on to the projector lens.

 Until fairly recently people using LCD projectors have been able to see fixed pattern noise when viewing an image.
 This is the grid pattern made up of the gaps between individual pixels.
 As LCD technology has improved and resolutions have increased this artifact has become less and less of a problem.
 With high resolution lcd projectors it is reduced to the point where it can rarely - if at all - be seen from normal view distances.